Road-hog123/OMSI-RHLib/README.md

 `rhlib_frameTime`
 : A sanitised clone of `Timegap` - cannot be higher than 0.1 seconds, preventing runaway values at low framerates.

+`rhlib_runTime`
+: Cumulative duration of all frames this script has experienced so far.
+Unlike `Time` or `GetTime`, this variable does not jump or reset.
+Also saves incrementing or decrementing numerous variables across different scripts by `Timegap` each frame.